-The end result was a more cohesive and concise weekender bag, which resulted in a getting ready process that was much easier and allowed for more time to do fun stuff, like taste-test cherry products at Cherry Republic and leading the way to destinations as my boyfriend attempted to catch an insane amount of Pokemon.
+The end result (shown in part, above) was a more cohesive and concise weekender bag, which resulted in a getting ready process that was much easier and allowed for more time to do fun stuff, like taste-test cherry products at Cherry Republic and leading the way to destinations as my boyfriend attempted to catch an insane amount of Pokemon.

 Anyway, you get the point.
 Peep a few of my essential picks below, and let me know what your weekend getaway-musts are in the comment section!

 Weekend Getaway Essentials:

 Your weekend getaway should be all about relaxation.
 Whether you’re in the car, killing time before an excursion, or roaming around town, comfy clothing is an absolute necessity.
 I like to pack a variation of basic tees and bottoms that I can mix and match to create at least a couple different outfits.